MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Where can I view and run pipelines?

-Navigate to an unmanaged solution within development a environment associated with your pipeline.
+Navigate to an unmanaged solution in development to an environment associated with your pipeline.
 Pipelines can't be viewed or run from the default solution, managed solutions, or in target environments.
 Notice you can also retrieve and run pipelines from the Power Platform CLI.

 ### Can I deploy across regions?